Working in a design team

 Help with obstacles

 It’s interesting to work on different team structures.
 Either being part of a team or in a lonely wolf mode are both good in their own way.
 You can learn a lot about yourself and bring that experience to your life.
-Trying to find a balance between being productive and creative either alone or in a design team is important for you career, it's part of become more mature as a designer. ;)
+Trying to find a balance between being productive and creative either alone or in a design team is important for you career, it's part of become a more mature designer. ;)